eklee151/Adverse-Childhood-Experiences/README.md

 ## Eboni Lee, DSIR-824

 # Executive Summary
 Adverse Childhood Experiences (ACEs) are defined by the Children's Bureau as "traumatic events occurring before the age of 18".
 They can be categorized into abuse, household challenges and neglect.
 Their importance lies in the fact that they have been linked to a decreased lifespan, mental illness, decreased opportunities, chronic diseases, etc. Essentially, they can affect every aspect of someone's adult life negatively.
-It is noteworthy to say that they are preventable, when resources are allocated appropriately.
+It is noteworthy to say that they are preventable, when resources are allocated appropriately, but even so the rate of them may be increasing.
+A study done between 1995-97 by the CDC and Kaiser Permanente showed people experiencing at least 1 ACE at a little under 2/3.
+They only had 17,000 participants.
+My data showed that more than two-thirds of almost 118,000 participants had experienced 1 or more ACEs.

 ## Problem Statement
 Can Adverse Childhood Experiences (ACEs) be used to predict future behavior and outcomes?